elisabethschiele/modelChecking/README.md

 # highs.pop(0)
 # var_labels.pop(0)
 ```
 Keep in mind that the algorithms need different parameters for each model(variation).
-The optimal parameters for Resouce Gathering and Lake can be found in Appendix: [Optimal Parameters](#optimal-parameters)
+The optimal parameters for Resouce Gathering and Lake can be found in Appendix: [Our Parameters](#our-parameters)

 ### Interpretation of Output
 The output for the two algorithms has the same format.
 First, you see the algorithm counting up how many runs through the model are performed: